keymetrics/doc-pm2/en/runtime/best-practices/graceful-shutdown.md

 }
 ```

-?> By default, after 3000ms, pm2 will consider your app ready.
+ By default, after 3000ms, pm2 will consider your app ready.
 Change this value with the `listen_timeout` value.
+{: .tip}

 Let's keep using the previous express app:
 ```javascript